Kyoto Journal Issue 92

-Ann Tashi Slater reflects her experience of Bardo — the transitional state between life and death as described in the Tibetan Book of the Dead — during a tortuous sojourn in a Tokyo hospital with severe illness, and Lisa Nilsson interviews Minako Hiromi who, in response to personal tragedy, began hand-drawing mandalas of astonishing detail;
+Ann Tashi Slater reflects on her experience of Bardo — the transitional state between life and death as described in the Tibetan Book of the Dead — during a tortuous sojourn in a Tokyo hospital with severe illness, and Lisa Nilsson interviews Minako Hiromi who, in response to personal tragedy, began hand-drawing mandalas of astonishing detail;

-Kenny Fries visits the most sacred of Japan’s shrines and witnesses its awe-inspiring reconstruction; and Robert van Koesveld introduces us to the geiko (as geisha are known in Kyoto), Tsunekazu, and her long, distinguished career in the performing arts;
+Kenny Fries visits the most sacred of Japan’s shrines at Ise and witnesses its awe-inspiring reconstruction; and Robert van Koesveld introduces us to the geiko (as geisha are known in Kyoto), Tsunekazu, and her long, distinguished career in the performing arts;

 Author John Dougill recounts his travels through southern Japan to research the Hidden Christians, and understand why they “risked death and the ruination of their loved ones”; and Meredith McKinney goes to great lengths to honour a dear friendship;

 Captivating scenes of devotion during some of Kyoto’s many festivals as shot by French photographer Patrick Hochner; and a glimpse at puja ritual purification at the holy city of Varanasi by Chris Roche;

 Marilyn Stablein shares some of the letters and photos she sent home from India in the 60s, to where she travelled in order to study Buddhism as an 18 year-old; and Catherine Ludvik shares memories of her journey along the Shikoku 88-Temple Pilgrimage;